tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

         return n + sum_to(n - 1)
 ```

 This works!
-It may seem like the `sum_to` isn't doing anything, but if you run
+It may seem like `sum_to` isn't doing anything, but if you run it
-it you'll see it does return the 1 + 2 + ... + n as promised.
+you'll see it does return the `1 + 2 + ... + n` as promised.

 To get a better intuition for how `sum_to` works, here is a modified version
-that with prints statements when the function is called and when it returns:
+that prints when the function is called and when it returns:

 ```python
 def sum_to_mod(n):